Most Frequent Questions Answered

 THC potency in dried cannabis has increased from an average of 3% in the 1980s to around 15% today.
 Some strains can have an average as high as 30% THC.

-Edibles and concentrates were legalized on October 17th, 2019 and will be available soon.
+Edibles and concentrates were legalized on October 17th, 2019 and are now available in our store.

 In its sealed original packaging, cannabis products should not result in an odour.
 Once opened or transferred to another container, consumers may find that their products have an aroma.
 Store cannabis products securely so that they can’t be accessed by children, teens, and pets.